Holistic Counselling and Psychotherapy – Clinical Research and Development

 Well, in Albert Ellis’s formulation of his expanded ABC’s of human disturbance, he eventually posited that we are Goal seekers (G) who run into Adversities (A), which triggers our Belief system (B), which causes a consequent outputting of emotion and behaviour.
 But if the organism is already driven by “core affect” during it’s Goal seeking behaviour, its response to the Adversity can be accounted for by its current “core affect”, and does not need the extra “explanation” of “triggering a belief system”.

-Let us now begin – on the following page – to build up a statement of our more refined thinking.
+Let us now begin – on the following page – to build up a statement of our more refined thinking about the SOR model.

 Or take a look at this: